vinaykanigicherla/fasttext_embeddings_helper/README.md

 - cbow
 - skipgram
 ```
 To use custom hyperparameter search space, set the `search_space_path` flag to the path of your custom YAML file.
-To change the name of the save folder set the `save_folder` flag to the desired name:
+To change the name of the save folder from the default (`hyp/`) set the `save_folder` flag to the desired name:
 ```
 $ python tune_hyperparameters.py --data_path data/train.txt --analogies_path data/analogies.csv --search_space_path data/custom_hyp_ss.yaml --save_folder tuning_results
 ```